 That he may instruct us in his ways,

 and the word of the Lord from Jerusalem.

 Not by force but by attraction, all nations shall stream toward the light of torah (the Hebrew word translated by the NABRE as “instruction” in Isaiah 2:3).
-The immaterial, priceless treasure of wisdom worth more than gold or silver drew the Queen of Sheba irresistibly to the throne of Solomon, king of Israel (1 Kings 10:1-10).
-Jesus marveled at the faith of Gentiles like the Roman centurion who recognized his authority, and received healing for his servant by faith in God’s word.
+Worth more than gold and silver, Israel’s priceless wisdom drew the Queen of Sheba irresistibly to the throne of Solomon (1 Kings 10:1-10).
+Jesus marveled at the faith of Gentiles like the Roman centurion, who recognized his authority and received healing for his servant.

 I say to you, many will come from the east and the west, and will recline with Abraham, Isaac, and Jacob at the banquet in the kingdom of heaven.Matthew 8:11

-The word of the Lord is the source of order and direction in a twisted and misguided world.
-Like the sick in search of a doctor, multitudes sunk in misery and malaise yearn for the straight and narrow path of torah.
-Images of a road (derek), path or way (orach) up to the mountain of the Lord serve as tangible symbols of the mind, heart, and law of God (torah).
+In a twisted and misguided world, the word of the Lord provides order and direction.
+Like the sick in search of a doctor, multitudes sunk in misery yearn for the straight and narrow path to blessedness.
+Images of a road (derek), path, or way (orach) up to the mountain of the Lord serve as tangible symbols of the law of God.

 Thus says the Lord of hosts: In those days ten people from nations of every language will take hold, yes, will take hold of the cloak of every Judahite and say, “Let us go with you, for we have heard that God is with you.”Zechariah 8:23